SomeWeekendReading/someweekendreading.github.io/_posts/2025-04-15-bad-doggies.md

 could he predict what government lawyers were doing, he could also engage in witness intimidation and firing of any whistleblowers.

-But even more damning, Musk/SpaceX, Bezos/Amazon, and Starbucks are involved in a lawsuit to destroy the NLRB altogether.  <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup>
+A potential second reason: even more damning, Musk/SpaceX, Bezos/Amazon, and Starbucks are involved in a lawsuit to destroy the NLRB altogether.  <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup>
 Even though it was established by law in 1937, and has been presumed on rock-solid ground for the last 88 years, they claim to have suddenly discovered it is unconstitutional.